taofiqsulayman/local-ai-assistant/readme.md

 ## Unlock the Power of Conversational AI

 Imagine having a personal AI assistant at your fingertips, ready to answer your questions, provide information, and even entertain you.
-Welcome to Local AI Assistant, a revolutionary Streamlit app that harnesses the power of LangChain to bring conversational AI to your local machine.
+Welcome to Local AI Assistant, a Streamlit app that harnesses the power of Ollama (for serving LLMs locally) and LangChain to bring conversational AI to your local machine.

 ## Table of Contents
 - [Installation and Setup](#installation-and-setup)